What is Attendance Allowance?

 Terminal illness: special rules

-If you’re applying on behalf of someone with a terminal illness who isn’t expected to live longer than six months, there are ‘special rules’ (see below) to ensure that they can get Attendance Allowance more quickly than the usual 40 working days it takes to process the claim.
+If you’re applying on behalf of someone with a terminal illness who isn’t expected to live longer than six months, there are ‘special rules’ to ensure that they can get Attendance Allowance sooner than the usual 40 working days it takes to process a claim.
 Claims made under these rules should be handled within eight working days.

 If applying for ‘special rules’, you must include a DS1500 form with the Attendance Allowance application.
-This form can only be completed by a GP or other healthcare professional, who will then give it to you or send it directly to the DWP.
+This must be completed by a GP or other healthcare professional.

 You can apply for Attendance Allowance under ‘special rules’ on behalf of someone else without their permission.
 The letter about the money awarded won’t mention ‘special rules’.